leonardoFiedler/brazil-football-datalake/README.md

 ## 2. How to Run

 You can run this project by following the instructions in the Makefile.
 Ensure that Docker and Python are installed on your system.
-The project uses the following technologies: Python, Docker, Docker Compose, Airflow, and DBT.
+The project uses the following technologies: Python, Docker, Docker Compose, Airflow.

 To start the project with Airflow, execute the following commands: